 Table of Contents

-A 120 gallon aquarium is ideal cage size to house an adult pair of bearded dragons.
+Adult bearded dragons should be housed in a bigger tank.
+A 120-gallon terrarium is the ideal cage size to house an adult pair of bearded dragons.

 Baby bearded dragons should be housed in a minimum of a 100-gallon tank as described above, with a screen lid on top.
 The basking lamp should be placed on one end of the screen top.
 The UVB coil or tube light can be placed on the other side of the tank.